Echo devices are Amazon Prime Day’s best sellers

 Of course, today’s bump in Echo device sales can’t all be chalked up to increased interest in Amazon’s smart speaker category.

-It’s worth noting, too, that Prime Day 2017 technically started early this year – at 9 PM ET on Monday night.
+It’s worth noting, too, that Prime Day 2017 technically started early this year — at 9 PM ET on Monday night.
 Plus, the sales event has expanded to 13 countries worldwide this year, up from 10 in 2016, which also translates to increased sales.
-While the UK and Germany were both in the Prime Day lineup last year, the Echo had yet to expand to those markets (it came only in September 2016): that too will have translated to a bump.
+While the U.K. and Germany were both in the Prime Day lineup last year, the Echo had yet to expand to those markets (it came only in September 2016): that too will have translated to a bump.

-Prime Day has been a surprise even by Amazon sale standards, it seems.
+Prime Day has been a surprise even by Amazon sales standards, it seems.
 “Prime Day has beat all of Amazon’s expectations,” the source said.
 “They are shocked by the increase.”

 Overall, Internet Retailer is estimating that Amazon will top $2 billion in Prime Day sales this year, or a 20 percent jump over Prime Day 2016.
 Our source is more bullish and said he wouldn’t be surprised if sales, powered by keen interest in Alexa-based hardware, jump 40 percent.